 The ACoP requires that where the temperature in a workroom/classroom is uncomfortably high, for example because of hot processes or the design of the building, all reasonable steps should be taken to achieve a reasonably comfortable temperature, such as:

 - providing cooling systems;

-- shading windows;
+- shading or screening windows;